ssbswang/hermes/README.md

 ## What it is
 Hermes is backend server implemented using Spring framework.
-It focuses on resolving the problem of handling incoming requests by channeling the traffic into different queues via ActiveMQ Artemis, which then can be diverted.
+It focuses on resolving the problem of handling incoming requests by channeling the traffic into different queues via ActiveMQ Artemis, which then can be diverted depending oon your needs and customizations.

-In addition, I've added metrics monitoring the the server activity using Grafana, by having Prometheus to scrape the data exposed via Spring actuator.
+In addition, I've also added metrics monitoring the the server activity using Grafana, by having Prometheus to scrape the data exposed via Spring actuator.

 ## Running core application